Scottish House Condition Survey

 Background and purpose: The Scottish House Condition Survey (SHCS) is the single largest housing research project in Scotland, and the only national survey to look at the physical condition of Scotland's homes as well as the experiences of householders.
 The aims of the survey are as follows:

 In January 2012, the SHCS became a module of the Scottish Household Survey.
-The target sample sizes and sampling procedures are unchanged so there will be no break in the time series, nor any impact on the precision of estimates and the frequency of reporting.
+The target sample sizes and sampling procedures were unchanged to ensure no break in the time series, nor any impact on the precision of estimates and the frequency of reporting.

 Survey content: The SHCS consists of two parts: a social interview (conducted with the Highest Income Householder or his/her spouse/partner) and a subsequent physical inspection carried out by a trained building professional.
 The social interview covers a range of topics, including household composition; tenure, previous moves and intention to move; self-reported health status and respiratory health; work done to the dwelling; heating arrangements, their use and costs; housing costs; satisfaction with the home and the local environment; existing adaptations and the need for others; employment status and income.